Demographics of Munich: Population growth

 The population of Munich was only 24,000 in 1700, but it doubled every 30 years, and in 1852 the population exceeded 100,000, qualifying it a large city (Großstadt) by German administrative standards.
-By 1883, Munich had a population of 250,000; this doubled to 500,000 in 1901, making Munich the third largest city in the Deutsches Reich after Berlin and Hamburg.
+By 1883, Munich had a population of 250,000; this doubled to 500,000 in 1901, making Munich the third largest city in the German Empire after Berlin and Hamburg.

 The physical effects of the Second World War are clearly visible.
 Towards the end of the war, 90% of the historical old town had been destroyed in 73 aerial raids and half of the city was in ruins.
 Estimates for the impact of these raids on the population offer the figure of 6,000 dead.
 In total, Munich lost 34% of its population, with 279,000 people displaced through evacuation, migration, deportation, and made homeless through aerial attacks.
 The total population decreased from 829,000 in May 1939 to 550,000 in May 1945.
 The prewar population level was not regained until 1950.

 Shortly before the city's 800th anniversary, on 15 December 1957 at 15:45, the millionth resident of Munich, a Pasing boy named Thomas Helmut Seehaus was born, making Munich the latest city to reach a population of one million out of 70 cities worldwide.
 According to the Bavarian National Office for Statistics and Data Processing, the official figure for the population of Munich was 1,259,677 in December 2005 (only principal residences and with adjustments from other national offices).
 As of 30 2007, it stood at 1,305,525.

 The following summary shows the population according to historical local data.
 Up to 1824 the figures are mainly estimates; after that they are census results or official statistics from the local authorities.
 From 1871 onward, the figures given refer to the "population present in the town (ortsanwesende Bevölkerung); from 1925 the figures are the "resident population" (Wohnbevölkerung), and from since 1987 the figures are for the "population at the place of main residence" (Bevölkerung am Ort der Hauptwohnung).
 Before 1871, figures are from irregular survey methods.